Denkschmied/AdventOfCode2022/README.md

 ## 2022-12-10
 This was a nice one.
 Didn't recognize at first, that the position of the sprite is only between 1 and 40.
 Finally solved it.

+## 2022-12-11
+Have I mentioned that I am addicted to AoC?
+I started today at 6:30 and finished a bit later (don't ask when).
+The first part was straight forward.
+The second part was tricky.
+I removed the division by 3 and run into a memory allocation problem.
+The next approach was to write the read files.
+Didn't solve the problems with the large numbers.
+So I searched and finally found a solution for the problem.
+This is obvious now - normalize the number by the modulus of the product of all modulus.